Sania Mirza: Awards and recognition

-In the year 2014, the government of Telangana appointed Mirza as the brand ambassador of the state.
-Telangana Chief Minister K. Chandrashekhar Rao congratulated Sania Mirza on her being awarded Rajiv Gandhi Khel Ratna award.
-She was named in Times 2016 list of 100 most influential people in the world.
+In the year 2014, the Government of Telangana appointed Mirza as the brand ambassador of the state.
+Chief Minister of Telangana K. Chandrashekhar Rao congratulated Sania Mirza on her being awarded Khel Ratna Award.
+She was named inTimes 2016 list of 100 most influential people in the world.

 Personal life

 In 2009, Mirza got engaged to Sohrab Mirza.
 However, the engagement was called off shortly after.

 On 12 April 2010, she married Pakistani cricketer Shoaib Malik in a traditional Hyderabadi Muslim wedding ceremony at the Taj Krishna Hotel in Hyderabad, Telangana, India; followed by Pakistani Punjabi wedding customs for a mahr of ₹ 6.1 million (US$137,500).
 Their Walima ceremony was held in Sialkot, Punjab, Pakistan.

 The couple announced their first pregnancy on social media on 23 April 2018.
 In October 2018, Malik announced on Twitter that Mirza had delivered a baby boy and named him Izhaan Mirza Malik.

 In January 2024 Mirza's family announced that the couple had divorced some months prior.